buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 arguments
    Specify some arguments to be passed to entry points as Python source.

+relative-paths
+   If set to true, then egg paths will be generated relative to the script path.
+This allows a buildout to be moved without breaking egg paths.
+This option can be set in either the script section or in the buildout section.

 Let's add an interpreter option:

     >>> write(sample_buildout, 'buildout.cfg',